-Kinergy maintains an operating line of credit for an aggregate amount of up to \$85.0 million with an accordion feature to further increase the amount to up to \$100.0 million.
+Kinergy maintains an operating line of credit for an aggregate amount of up to \$100.0 million.
 The credit facility expires on December 31, 2020.
-Interest accrues under the credit facility at a rate equal to (i) the three-month London Interbank Offered Rate ("LIBOR"), plus (ii) a specified applicable margin ranging from 1.75% to 2.75%.
+Interest accrues under the credit facility at a rate equal to (i) the three-month London Interbank Offered Rate ("LIBOR"), plus (ii) a specified applicable margin ranging from 1.50% to 2.00%.
 The credit facility's monthly unused line fee is 0.25% to 0.375% of the amount by which the maximum credit under the facility exceeds the average daily principal balance during the immediately preceding month.
 Payments that may be made by Kinergy to Pacific Ethanol as reimbursement for management and other services provided by Pacific Ethanol to Kinergy are limited under the terms of the credit facility to \$1.5 million per fiscal quarter.
 The credit facility also includes the accounts receivable of Pacific Ag.
 Products, LLC, or PAP, as additional collateral.
 Payments that may be made by PAP to Pacific Ethanol as reimbursement for management and other services provided by Pacific Ethanol to PAP are limited under the terms of the credit facility to \$0.5 million per fiscal quarter.
 PAP, one of our indirect wholly-owned subsidiaries, markets our co-products and also provides raw material procurement services to our subsidiaries.

-For all monthly periods in which excess borrowing availability falls below a specified level, Kinergy and PAP must collectively maintain a fixed-charge coverage ratio (calculated as a twelve-month rolling earnings before interest, taxes, depreciation and amortization (EBITDA) divided by the sum of interest expense, capital expenditures, principal payments of indebtedness, indebtedness from capital leases and taxes paid during such twelve-month rolling period) of at least 2.0 and are prohibited from incurring certain additional indebtedness (other than specific intercompany indebtedness).
+For all monthly periods in which excess borrowing availability falls below a specified level, Kinergy and PAP must collectively maintain a fixed-charge coverage ratio (calculated as a twelve-month rolling earnings before interest, taxes, depreciation and amortization (EBITDA), subject to certain adjustments, divided by the sum of interest expense, principal payments of indebtedness, indebtedness from capital leases and taxes paid during such twelve-month rolling period) of at least 2.0 and are prohibited from incurring certain additional indebtedness (other than specific intercompany indebtedness).
 Kinergy's and PAP's obligations under the credit facility are secured by a first-priority security interest in all of their assets in favor of the lender.
 Kinergy and PAP believe they are in compliance with this covenant.
-The following table summarizes Kinergy's financial covenants and actual results for the periods presented (dollars in thousands):
+The following table summarizes Kinergy's financial covenants and actual results for the periods presented (dollars in thousands).
+For all periods below, Kinergy maintained above the minimum excess availability required; accordingly, the fixed-charge coverage ratio covenant did not apply.